-We were torn when scoring the iPad mini 2 as, in a vacuum, there's nothing that touches it apart from the larger Air, and these are tablets in different categories.
-You wouldn't own both, but the iPad mini 2 is no longer a sidekick to the larger model.
+We were torn when scoring the iPad mini 2 as, in a vacuum and ignoring the newer iPad mini 3, there's nothing that touches it apart from the larger Air and Air 2, and these are tablets in different categories.
+You wouldn't own both, but the iPad mini 2 is no longer a sidekick to the larger models.

-Given the weight and size reduction of the iPad Air too, there's a strong argument to be for just stepping up and buying the larger tablet if you want to invest in a premium product - there's not much difference in price now Apple has upped the cost of the smaller option.
+Given the weight and size reduction of the iPad Air too, there's a strong argument to be for just stepping up and buying the larger tablet if you want to invest in a premium product - there's not a huge difference in price between the original iPad Air and the iPad mini 2.

-So here's the upshot: if you're willing more on a tablet and want it to be a little more portable, then the iPad mini 2 with Retina display can't be beaten.
+So here's the upshot: if you're willing to spend more on a tablet and want it to be a little more portable, then the iPad mini 2 with Retina display can't be beaten, except arguably by the iPad mini 3.
 It's slick, fast, powerful and comes with so much free software and design wins that it will provide a trouble-free existence for many years.

 But if you're thinking about saving money, the competition is strong too.
 It's nowhere near as good as the iPad mini 2, but for the cost reduction you can forgive a multitude of sins.

-The iPad mini 2 might not be a sidekick to the Air in terms of spec but, thanks to Apple raising the price even further this year, it's playing second fiddle to its larger brother.
+The iPad mini 2 might not be a sidekick to the Air in terms of spec but, thanks to Apple raising the price well above the original mini, it's playing second fiddle to its larger brother.